-- (i) until such time as the Issuer delivers an OC Percentage Notice and/or on and from the date on which no Covered Bonds are outstanding, no Contractual Over-collateralisation shall be applicable to the Cover Pool; - (ii) any Contractual Over-collateralisation (and the OC Percentage related thereto) shall at all times exceed the requirements of the other Statutory Tests and shall not be negative; - (iii) for all Covered Bonds, the Issuer may increase the level of Contractual Overcollateralisation at any time, in order to obtain an upgrade of the rating of the relevant Covered Bonds by Moody's; - (iv) with respect to rated Covered Bonds, the Issuer may increase the level of Contractual Overcollateralisation by increasing the OC Percentage at any time, in order to maintain the then current rating of the relevant Covered Bonds by Moody's;
+- until such time as the Issuer delivers an OC Percentage Notice and/or on and from the date on which no Covered Bonds are outstanding, no Contractual Over-collateralisation shall be applicable to the Cover Pool; - (ii) any Contractual Over-collateralisation (and the OC Percentage related thereto) shall at all times exceed the requirements of the other Statutory Tests and shall not be negative; - (iii) for all Covered Bonds, the Issuer may increase the level of Contractual Overcollateralisation at any time, in order to obtain an upgrade of the rating of the relevant Covered Bonds by Moody's; - (iv) with respect to rated Covered Bonds, the Issuer may increase the level of Contractual Overcollateralisation by increasing the OC Percentage at any time, in order to maintain the then current rating of the relevant Covered Bonds by Moody's; - (v) with respect to Covered Bonds rated by Moody's and/or Fitch, the Issuer may decrease the level of Contractual Over-collateralisation, by decreasing the OC Percentage at any time, if this would cause the over-collateralisation to be at the level necessary to ensure that each series of outstanding Covered Bonds then rated by Moody's and/or Fitch achieves and maintains the original rating assigned to such Covered Bonds by Moody's and/or Fitch on their relevant Issue Date using Moody's and/or Fitch expected loss methodology as determined at such Issue Date as applicable; and

-- (v) with respect to Covered Bonds rated by Moody's and/or Fitch, the Issuer may decrease the level of Contractual Over-collateralisation, by decreasing the OC Percentage at any time, if this would cause the over-collateralisation to be at the level necessary to ensure that each series of outstanding Covered Bonds then rated by Moody's and/or Fitch achieves and maintains the original rating assigned to such Covered Bonds by Moody's and/or Fitch on their relevant Issue Date using Moody's and/or Fitch expected loss methodology as determined at such Issue Date as applicable; and - (vi) with respect to Covered Bonds rated by any Rating Agency other than Moody's and/or Fitch, the Issuer may decrease the level of Contractual Over-collateralisation, by decreasing the OC Percentage at any time, provided that it has received (A) consent to such decrease in the OC Percentage from the Competent Authority and (B) a Rating Agency confirmation from Moody's and (C) Fitch has been notified of such decrease in OC Percentage.
+(vi) with respect to Covered Bonds rated by any Rating Agency other than Moody's and/or Fitch, the Issuer may decrease the level of Contractual Over-collateralisation, by decreasing the OC Percentage at any time, provided that it has received (A) consent to such decrease in the OC Percentage from the Competent Authority and (B) a Rating Agency confirmation from Moody's and (C) Fitch has been notified of such decrease in OC Percentage.

-Euro Equivalent means (i) in relation to a Series of Covered Bonds (including any calculations of the Required Redemption Amount of such Series of Covered Bonds) which is denominated in (a) a currency other than euro, the euro equivalent of such amount ascertained using either the relevant Covered Bond Swap Rate (if applicable) relating to such Series of Covered Bonds or, if available, the Established Rate or, if no Covered Bond Swap Rate and no Established Rate is available, the relevant spot rate and (b) euro, the applicable amount in euro and (ii) in relation to any Loans which are denominated in (a) a currency other than euro, the euro equivalent of such amount ascertained using either the relevant spot rate or, if available, the Established Rate and (b) euro, the applicable amount in euro and (ii) in relation to any Loans which are denominated in (a) a currency other than euro, the Established Rate and (b) euro, the applicable amount in euro and in euro.
+Euro Equivalent means (i) in relation to a Series of Covered Bonds (including any calculations of the Required Redemption Amount of such Series of Covered Bonds) which is denominated in (a) a currency other than euro, the euro equivalent of such amount ascertained using either the relevant Covered Bond Swap Rate (if applicable) relating to such Series of Covered Bonds or, if available, the Established Rate or, if no Covered Bond Swap Rate and no Established Rate is available, the relevant spot rate and (b) euro, the applicable amount in euro and (ii) in relation to any Loans which are denominated in (a) a currency other than euro, the euro equivalent of such amount ascertained using either the relevant spot rate or, if available, the Established Rate and (b) euro, the applicable amount in euro.